yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/nameditem-addformulalocal.md

 doc_type: apiPageType
 ---

-# Add Named Item FormulaLocal
+# workbookNamedItem: add - FormulaLocal

 Namespace: microsoft.graph
 Adds a new name to the collection of the given scope using the user's locale for the formula.